mathblog/mathblog.github.io/_posts/2018-05-25-mathematical-logic-propositional-logic.markdown

 * Hey there!
 * Do not panic
 * This sentence is false
-* It is s triangle
+* It is a triangle
 * x + 1 = 2
 * x + y = z